Tensions rise in Malaysia’s ruling coalition after reduced jail sentence for Najib

 Second, this is the latest in a string of crackdowns on freedom of expression that has seen various websites being blocked for being critical of the administration, as well as numerous investigations into and requests for takedowns of social media postings.

-Communications Minister Fahmi Fadzil has also warned that action will be taken against those who fail to respect the decision of the King.
+Communications Minister Fahmi Fadzil has also warned that action will be taken against those who fail to respect the decision of the king.

 This has very much been the party line from PH – that the decision was made by the monarch in his wisdom, and not by the executive government, a template repeated among its cyber troopers.